A logo for lawyers for employee and consumer rights

 What does “at-will” employment mean?

-The general definition of “at-will” employment means that an employee does not have a written employment contract and that the employer has a right to fire the employee for any reason, at any time, with no notice.
+In general, “at-will” employment means that an employee does not have a formal employment contract, allowing the employer to terminate the employee for almost any reason, at any time, without advance notice.

 • Age